Mealybugs on succulents – Looks like white fungus on succulents

 A glossy, sturdy succulent, star of every eye, spreading its charm all over the place.
 And, with its firm structure bringing vibrancy into the dull atmosphere of the indoors.
-Now imagine a succulent with deformed leaves, lacking luster and showing no signs of promising future.
+Now imagine a succulent with deformed leaves, lacking lustre and showing no signs of a promising future.
 Can you believe that we are talking about the same succulent from my indoor garden?

 The only difference is, the former description of the succulent belongs to a time when there were no mealybugs on succulents.
 And, after infestation, you know the picture.

 It is sad to see the lovelies of your garden deteriorate and die slowly in front of your eyes.
 You have put so much effort, time, and care into them.
 From seeing them shooting over the soil to bloom a bright variety of blossoms, you have witnessed all.
 And now, seeing their downfall is a hard time for any succulent lover.

 Your succulents are haunted several times a year by mealybugs.
 People try different methods to get rid of them.
 Some are difficult, but some are pretty easy.
 But, before one can judge the effectiveness of one, they should know details about mealy bugs.

-What are they, why they come again and again, what season and surroundings do they prefer to spread, etc.?
+What are they, why do they come again and again, what season and surroundings do they prefer to spread, etc.?
 After that only, we could better understand the effectiveness of the methods to contain them.
 So, we are starting with the most basic question.

 Mealybugs are white, cottony, fluffy bugs that love to stick to fleshy parts of your succulents.
 Majorly the stems, as they do not like sunlight.

-Being near to stem saves them from the direct rays of sunlight and also brings them close to old leaves near the stem.
+Being near to the stem saves them from the direct rays of sunlight and also brings them close to old leaves near the stem.

 Mealybugs on succulents feed on it, till it deteriorates to nothing.
 And, finally results in an under-nourished plant with deformed leaves.

 They are like a plague, and they spread very quickly from one succulent to another.
 And, it could be quite tough to get rid of them.